- Definitive Guide to digital transformation

 The availability of a budget is often the number one challenge you could face, but it really shouldn’t be.
 If you have planned your automation and digital transformation initiative correctly the validation phase will remove any budget objections you may face.
 If the business benefits exceed the initial investment there really cannot be a case for not pursuing a business transformation strategy.

 The most critical stage of any business transformation project is establishing your business goals.
 At this stage you should be defining very clear strategic objectives that are not technology based.
 Technology is just an enabler and potentially just one tool in your armoury.

-Here are 3 common digital transformation business objectives and examples that illustrate the above:
+Below are 3 common digital transformation strategy objectives examples that illustrate the above:

-Business Objective: Change or diversify the company’s business model
+Business Objective 1: Change or diversify the company’s business model

 COVID19 completely transformed the way that businesses think.
 Digital transformation for small and medium enterprises very much became a ‘thing’, with many organisations pivoting their business from Manufacturer – Retailer – Consumer to Manufacturer – Consumer.

-As a consequence, manufacturers adopted eCommerce platforms such as Shopify, Magento, WooCommerce in their droves to facilitate transactions directly with the customer.
-However, this technology-led pivot in business models opened-up a whole host of problems down the line because adequate planning was not undertaken.
+Therefore, manufacturers adopted eCommerce platforms such as Shopify, Magento, WooCommerce in their droves to facilitate transactions directly with the customer.
+However, this technology-led pivot in business models opened-up a whole host of problems down the line because adequate digital transformation initiative and planning was not undertaken.
 Problems included:

 - Manual order processing between eCommerce and accounting solutions

 - Heavy administration when processing orders through courier services and handling returns